luizpvas/explicit/README.md

 [:nilable, [:array, :integer]]
 ```

-Value must be `nil` or valid according to the subspec.
+Value must either match the subspec or be nil.

 ### One of